 Advance reservations of Media Commons audiovisual material, for classroom/teaching use, may be made via OnLine Booking Request form.
 You may also complete our

 Programs not found in the Media Commons audiovisual collection can often be obtained from other sources given sufficient lead time.
-A minimum of 10 working days notice is needed to complete these arrangements.
 Any costs associated with these services are charged back to the borrower's department.

 Faculty can request that programs be placed on reserve for course assignments and exam preparation.
 To request a reserve, please contact us at.